Skip to content

 Available HTTP Endpoints

-• POST /mcp - Main MCP JSON-RPC endpoint (recommended)
+• POST /mcp - Main MCP JSON-RPC endpoint (Streamable HTTP; may use SSE for streaming)

 • GET /healthcheck - Health check endpoint